EbuOgden/CameraVideoUpload/README.md

 # CameraVideoUpload
 Phone Camera Video Upload to Server

-This Mobile Program Takes Video From Phone Camera and Send to Web Server
+Easily Upload Your Videos From Mobile Phone to Server

 You can edit server info in mup.json